vitaliiivanovspryker/neuron-ai/README.md

 > If you use a framework like Laravel, Symfony, or CodeIgniter, the connection is even easier,
 > since you already have the Inspector instance in the container.

-Learn more about Observability in the [documentation](https://docs.neuron-ai.dev/advanced/observability).
+Learn more about Monitoring in the [documentation](https://docs.neuron-ai.dev/advanced/observability).

 <a name="documentation">